iotempire/iotempower/doc/pre-flash.rst

 at least once.
 Later, we can use the adoption method to re-configure UlnoIoT nodes.
 We call this initialization process pre-flash.

-If you want to pre-flash a Wemos D1 mini, this process is very easy.
+If you want to pre-flash a Wemos D1 Mini, this process is very easy.
 Connect the device, you want to pre-flash with a USB cable to the Pi gateway (or the PC that runs ulnoiot) and call the user menu (or on PC ``ulnoiot shell``).
 The user menu contains in the advance section a ``Pre-flash Wemos D1 Mini``